We go to extremes to avoid the religious aspects of Christmas in the public sphere, and we are worse for it.

 My grandchildren are the unlucky beneficiaries of the legacy of this shift.
-At an early childhood literacy program that I attend with my two-year old granddaughter, the leaders have been very careful to avoid the religious side of Christmas, restricting songs and stories to its secular manifestations.
+At an early childhood literacy program that I once attended with my granddaughter, the leaders were careful to avoid Christmas’s religious side, restricting songs and stories to its secular manifestations.

 Yet the story of Christmas has a lot to offer our children.
 It is beautiful in its simplicity and message.
 As long as educators present it in a neutral manner, we should not be afraid of exposing our children to the origins of the season.

 Lynn Proulx, a veteran early childhood educator, thinks that the story of the nativity resonates at a deep level with children.
 She says that it is wonderful to watch children as they listen to the story.
 They feel sad when no one will help Mary and Joseph; then they feel happy when Jesus is born.
 Feelings of love and peace replace their feelings of anxiety and worry.
 The story, says Proulx, provides an excellent opportunity to teach empathy and to help children learn the values of kindness, helping and sharing.

 The story of the nativity raises questions for children about the manner in which we treat one another.
 It should raise the same sort of questions for adults.
 As Quaker theologian Parker J. Palmer framed it, “What good works wait to be born in us?”